Current Approved Road Closure Permits

 The following guide is a reference summary for consideration when planning for a road closure planning and to assist with the application process.

-Note: The Application Form must be submitted at least TWO WEEKS prior to your proposed event.
+Note: The Application Form must be submitted at least THREE WEEKS prior to your proposed event.

 Read through the following guidelines and fill out the online Road Closure Application form.